Al-Qaeda: Field operatives

 The number of individuals in the group who have undergone proper military training, and are capable of commanding insurgent forces, is largely unknown.
 Documents captured in the raid on bin Laden's compound in 2011 show that the core al-Qaeda membership in 2002 was 170.
 In 2006, it was estimated that al-Qaeda had several thousand commanders embedded in 40 countries.
 As of 2009, it was believed that no more than 200–300 members were still active commanders.

-According to the 2004 BBC documentary The Power of Nightmares, al-Qaeda was so weakly linked together that it was hard to say it existed apart from bin Laden and a small clique of close associates.
-The lack of any significant numbers of convicted al-Qaeda members, despite a large number of arrests on terrorism charges, was cited by the documentary as a reason to doubt whether a widespread entity that met the description of al-Qaeda existed. al-Qaeda's commanders, as well as its sleeping agents, are hiding in different parts of the world to this day.
+According to the 2004 documentary The Power of Nightmares, al-Qaeda was so weakly linked together that it only consisted of bin Laden and a small clique of close associates.
+The lack of any significant numbers of convicted al-Qaeda members, despite a large number of arrests on terrorism charges, was cited by the documentary as a reason to doubt whether a widespread entity that met the description of al-Qaeda existed.
+Al-Qaeda's commanders, as well as its sleeping agents, are hiding in different parts of the world to this day.
 They are mainly hunted by the American and Israeli secret services.